jeffrunningit/photoacoustics-research/README.md

   - SciPy
   - Matplotlib
 > [!NOTE]
-Data processing scripts (Python files with `data_processing` in their name) are designed to parse raw data files from laboratory equipment using the proprietary `oberon_package`—which is required to read `result.dat` files.
+Data processing scripts (Python files with `data_processing` in their name) are designed to parse raw data files from laboratory equipment using the proprietary `oberon_package`—which is required to read the `result.dat` files.
 Consequently, these scripts cannot be executed outside the ARCNL environment.
 However, once the raw data is parsed, it is mostly rewritten into `.txt` files for subsequent processing with the other scripts included.

 ## Usage